pytorch/xla/TROUBLESHOOTING.md

     XLA compilation is expensive.
 PyTorch/XLA automatically recompiles the graph every time new shapes are encountered.
     Usually models should stabilize within a few steps and you can see huge speedup for the rest of training.

-    In order to avoid recompilations, not only shapes must be constant, but also computations accross XLA devices in all hosts.
+    In order to avoid recompilations, not only must shapes be constant, but computations across XLA devices in all hosts should also be constant.

     _Possible sources_:
     * Direct or indirect uses of `nonzero` introduce dynamic shapes; for example, masked indexing `base[index]` where `index` is a mask tensor.